NueltCodes/nodejs-monogodb-express-as-the-backend-for-mernstack-app/README.md

 # mernstack-booking-app
-This is complete Fullstack app using the mernstack
-I would be Uploading the images soon for better understanding
+This is server side for the mernstack booking-app on repo I create this api using Nodejs, MonogoDB and Express which serves as am backend to my Booking-app
 #Thank You